-All staff will be made aware of the heightened vulnerability of pupils with SEND, who evidence suggests are more likely to be abused than their peers.
-Staff will not assume that possible indicators of abuse relate to the pupil's SEND and will always explore indicators further.
+All staff will be made aware of the heightened vulnerability of students with SEND, who evidence suggests are more likely to be abused than their peers.
+Staff will not assume that possible indicators of abuse relate to the student's SEND and will always explore indicators further.

-All staff will be made aware of the heightened vulnerability of LGBTQ+ pupils, who evidence suggests are also more likely to be targeted by their peers.
-In some cases, pupils who are perceived to be LGBTQ+, regardless of whether they are LGBTQ+, can be just as vulnerable to abuse as LGBTQ+ pupils.
-The school's response to sexual violence and sexual harassment between pupils of the same sex will be equally as robust as it is for incidents between children of the opposite sex.
+All staff will be made aware of the heightened vulnerability of LGBTQ+ students, who evidence suggests are also more likely to be targeted by their peers.
+In some cases, students who are perceived to be LGBTQ+, regardless of whether they are LGBTQ+, can be just as vulnerable to abuse as LGBTQ+ students.
+The school's response to sexual violence and sexual harassment between students of the same sex will be equally as robust as it is for incidents between children of the opposite sex.

-Pupils will be made aware of how to raise concerns or make a report and how any reports will be handled.
+Students will be made aware of how to raise concerns or make a report and how any reports will be handled.
 This includes the process for reporting concerns about friends or peers.
-Pupils will also be reassured that they will be taken seriously, be supported, and kept safe.
+Students will also be reassured that they will be taken seriously, be supported, and kept safe.

-The school's procedures for managing allegations of peer-on-peer abuse are outlined in the Peer-on-peer Abuse Policy.
+The school's procedures for managing allegations of child-on-child abuse are outlined in the child-on-child abuse.
 Staff will follow these procedures, as well as the procedures outlined in the school's Anti-bullying Policy and Exclusion Policy, where relevant.